goinnn/jquery.graphviz/README.rst

 Testing
 =======

-This jquery plugin has been tested on the browsers: Firefox and Google Chrome, you can see in `jsfiddle <http://jsfiddle.net/Goin/eexfS/>`_
+This jquery plugin has been tested on the browsers: Latest versions of Firefox, Safari and Google Chrome, and even IE9.
+You can see in `jsfiddle <http://jsfiddle.net/UdysN/>`_